-The out-of-pocket maximum is an accumulation of the applicable in-network coinsurance and deductible paid for benefits received during a calendar year.
+The out-of-pocket maximum is an accumulation of the applicable in-network and out-of-network coinsurance and deductible paid for benefits received during a calendar year.
 Unless otherwise specified, you will not be required to pay more than the applicable in-network out-of-pocket maximum for benefits received during a calendar year (see the Out-of-Pocket Expenses table in this section).
 Any amount or charge not covered, including charges for services not eligible for coverage, is not applicable toward the out-of-pocket maximum.

-Please note that amounts reimbursed or paid by a provider or manufacturer, including manufacturer coupons, point of service rebates, coupon cards, debit cards or other forms of reimbursement or payment on your behalf for a product or service, will not apply toward your out-of-pocket maximum.
+Please note that amounts reimbursed or paid by a provider or manufacturer, including manufacturer coupons, rebates, coupon cards, debit cards or other forms of reimbursement or payment on your behalf for a product or service, will not apply toward your out-of-pocket maximum.

-After the applicable in-network out-of-pocket maximum has been met (as described in the Out-of-Pocket Expenses table in this section), all other covered benefits received during the rest of the calendar year will be covered at 100%, except for any charge not covered by MIC.
+After the applicable in-network out-of-pocket maximum has been met (as described in the Out-of-Pocket Expenses table in this section), all other covered benefits received during the rest of the calendar year will be covered at 100%, except for any charge not covered by MIC or charge in excess of the non-network provider reimbursement amount.